Russo-Ukrainian war: August 2014 Russian invasion

-The Pskov-based 76th Guards Air Assault Division allegedly entered Ukrainian territory in August and engaged in a skirmish near Luhansk, suffering 80 dead.
+The Pskov-based 76th Guards Air Assault Division of the Russian Airborne Forces allegedly entered Ukrainian territory in August and engaged in a skirmish near Luhansk, suffering 70–80 dead.
 The Ukrainian Defence Ministry said that they had seized two of the unit's armoured vehicles near Luhansk, and reported destroying another three tanks and two armoured vehicles in other regions.
-The Russian government denied the skirmish took place, but on 18 August, the 76th was awarded the Order of Suvorov, one of Russia's highest awards, by Russian minister of defence Sergey Shoigu for the "successful completion of military missions" and "courage and heroism".

-The speaker of Russia's upper house of parliament and Russian state television channels acknowledged that Russian soldiers entered Ukraine, but referred to them as "volunteers".
+The speaker of Russia's upper house of parliament and Russian state television channels acknowledged that Russian soldiers were in Ukraine, but referred to them as "volunteers" fighting for the "Russian world".
 A reporter for Novaya Gazeta, an opposition newspaper in Russia, stated that the Russian military leadership paid soldiers to resign their commissions and fight in Ukraine in the early summer of 2014, and then began ordering soldiers into Ukraine.
-Russian opposition MP Lev Shlosberg made similar statements, although he said combatants from his country are "regular Russian troops", disguised as units of the DPR and LPR.
+Russian opposition MP Lev Shlosberg made similar statements, although he said they were "regular Russian troops", disguised as units of the DPR and LPR.

-In early September 2014, Russian state-owned television channels reported on the funerals of Russian soldiers who had died in Ukraine, but described them as "volunteers" fighting for the "Russian world".
-Valentina Matviyenko, a top United Russia politician, also praised "volunteers" fighting in "our fraternal nation".
-Russian state television for the first time showed the funeral of a soldier killed fighting in Ukraine.

-Mariupol offensive and first Minsk ceasefire
+Minsk agreement and continued fighting

-On 3 September, Poroshenko said he and Putin had reached a "permanent ceasefire" agreement.
+On 3 September 2014, Poroshenko said he and Putin had reached a "permanent ceasefire" agreement.
 Russia denied this, denying that it was a party to the conflict, adding that "they only discussed how to settle the conflict".
 Poroshenko then recanted.
 On 5 September Russia's Permanent OSCE Representative Andrey Kelin, said that it was natural that pro-Russian separatists "are going to liberate" Mariupol.
 Ukrainian forces stated that Russian intelligence groups had been spotted in the area.
 Kelin said 'there might be volunteers over there.'
-On 4 September 2014, a NATO officer said that several thousand regular Russian forces operating in Ukraine.
+On 4 September 2014, a NATO officer said that several thousand regular Russian forces were operating in Ukraine.

 On 5 September 2014, the Minsk Protocol ceasefire agreement drew a line of demarcation between Ukraine and separatist-controlled portions of Donetsk and Luhansk Oblasts.